 The use of restraint or seclusion has the potential to increase the risk of trauma and or trigger symptoms of past experiences of trauma.
 It is a last resort option only to maintain safety for all .

-The standard is accompanied by the following toolkit:
+The Standard is accompanied by the following Fact Sheets:

 - Activity Programs for Mental Health Unit - looks at the rationale behind activity programs and the expectations of inpatient programs and the resources required.
 It also includes an Activity Sheet form for consumers